middlechild0/systemprogramming/Question_10/procedure.md

-Subproblems:
+Implementation Order and Testing

-    1.Add a Person
+1. Add a Person
-        Functionality to add a new person to the contact list.
+Functionality:

-    2.Delete a Person
+- Implement `addContact()` to add a contact to the list.

-        Functionality to delete a person from the contact list by specifying the index.
+Testing:

-    3.Update a Person
+- Add contacts to the list, ensuring it handles up to 12 contacts.

-        Functionality to update the information for an existing person.
+2. Delete a Person

-    4.Display All Contacts
+Functionality:
-        Implement functionality to display all current contact information.
+- Implement `deleteContact()` to remove a contact by index.

-Implementation Order and Testing:
+Testing:

-    1.Add a Person
+- Add contacts, then delete some by index and verify removal.

-        Implementation: Write a function to add a contact to the list.
+3. Update a Person
-        Testing: Add contacts to the list, including the limit 0f only 12 contacts.
+Functionality:

-    2.Delete a Person
+- Implement `updateContact()` to modify an existing contact's information.

-        Implementation: Write a function to delete a contact by index.
+Testing:
-        Testing: Add some contacts and then delete them by their index.
+- Add contacts, update some of their details, and verify changes.

-    3.Update a Person
+4. Display All Contacts
-        Implementation: Write a function to update an existing contact's information.
+Functionality:
-        Testing: Add a some contacts, then update their information.
+- Implement `viewContacts()` to display all contacts.

-    4.Display All Contacts
+Testing:
-        Implementation: Write a function to display all contacts.
+- Add, delete, and update contacts, then display to verify the list reflects all changes.

-        Testing: Add, delete, and update contacts then display the list to make sure any changes have been implemented.
+Testing Process

-Testing Process:
+1. Initialization

-    1.Initialization
+   - Confirm the contact list initializes correctly.

-        Ensure the contact list initializes correctly.
+2. Adding Contacts

-    2.Adding Contacts
+   - Test adding contacts without exceeding the 12-contact limit.

-      Adding some contacts ensuring they do not exceed the limit of 12.
+3. Deleting Contacts

-    3.Deleting Contacts
+   - Add several contacts, delete some by index, and display to ensure removal.

-        Delete existing contacts and verify they are removed by displaying the current contact list.
+4. Updating Contacts

-    4.Updating Contacts
+   - Modify existing contacts and verify the updates are correct.

-        Update existing contacts and verify the changes.
+5. Displaying Contacts

-    5.Displaying Contacts
+   - After adding, updating, and deleting contacts, display the list to confirm all changes are accurately reflected.

-        Add, update, and delete contacts then display the list to make sure any changes have been implemented.
+This structured approach ensures each functionality is implemented and tested methodically.